PritiAryal/MediCore/medical-profile-service/README.md

 * **Non-blocking**: Profile creation doesn't wait for downstream services to respond.
 * **Scalable**: Kafka handles high throughput and allows for horizontal scaling of consumers.
 * **Loose Coupling**: New services can be added as subscribers without modifying the publisher.
+Services are not tightly bound to one another.
-* **Resilience**: Temporary consumer downtime doesn't affect the publishing flow (thanks to Kafka retention and replay).
+* **Resilience**: Temporary consumer downtime doesn't affect the publishing flow.
+It ensures fault tolerance by retaining events until they can be processed.
+* **Extensibility**: New services can subscribe to the topic without changing existing code.

 ---